-- 15. From your perspective, what do you think the main reason is for conducting this trial? - d.
+48. From your perspective, what do you think the main reason is for conducting this trial?

+- d.
 Can you describe the different phases of the trial? - e.
 Why are we asking the participants to use two different products first a pill and then an injectable? - f.
-Truvada for oral PrEP is available for young women in many places.
-What have you heard about Truvada? - 16.
-Is there anything you would like to share about your daughter's/young woman's experiences in this trial thus far?
+Truvada for oral PrEP is available for young people in many places.
+What have you heard about Truvada? - g.
+Now that FDA has approved CAB LA the shot being given in this study for young people, how likely do you think it would be for your child to want to use it outside of the study? - 49.
+Is there anything you would like to share about your child's experiences in this trial thus far?